catchpoint/Pietrasanta-traceroute/README.md

 ### Build with docker

-The binaries provided in the `binaries` folder are obtaining compiling the tool on OS-specific dockerfiles.
+The binaries provided in the `binaries` folder are obtained compiling the tool on OS-dedicated dockerfiles.
 For convenience these dockerfiles are included into the `dockerfiles` folder and a build script called `build.sh` is provided.
-To obtain binaries with QUIC enabled, a folder containing `openssl3` source code is requested.
+To obtain binaries with QUIC enabled, a folder containing `openssl3` source code is requested in input to the build script.
-Typically this will be a branch of the official OpenSSL github repositorty containing openssl 3.2 version.
+Typically this will be a branch of the official OpenSSL github repositorty containing an openssl 3.2+ version.

 The build script takes these options: